Skip to main content

 Different types of classes

-Some classes cater for all expecting parents but others may be run for more specific groups, including:
+Some classes cater for all expecting parents, but others may be run for more specific groups, including:

-• early / late stages of pregnancy
+• early/ late stages of pregnancy

 • minority ethnic groups, particularly if English is not your first language

-• teenage mothers and older mothers
+• teenage mothers

 • same-sex couples